1 Corinthians 12:8-11

 One Spirit distributes many gifts for the building up of the church.

-8 For to one is given through the Spirit the word of wisdom, and to another the word of knowledge, according to the same Spirit;
+8 To one there is given through the Spirit the message of wisdom, to another the message of knowledge by the same Spirit,

 One Spirit distributes many gifts for the building up of the church.